modprods/grapho-server/README.md

     cd grapho-server
 ```

+IMPORTANT use of old packages means you have to downgrading setuptools as below.

+An upcoming planned release will be migrating to uv and newer packages to .

-Using python 3.10.6 and pipenv
+Use python 3.10.6 and pipenv to use the provded Pipfile.lock file -

 ```
-    pipenv shell
+    pipenv shell --python 3.10.6
+    pip install "setuptools<58"
     pipenv sync
 ```